 |Redwood Credit Union||Strong product lineup and comparatively low fees|

 |Patelco Credit Union||High money market rates, low CD minimums|

 |First Technology Federal Credit Union||High checking and savings rates|

 Redwood Credit Union vs. Golden 1 Credit Union

-Golden 1 Credit Union is one of the largest credit unions in the U.S., let alone in California, with more than 1 million members, assets of over $16 billion and more than 70 branches across California, giving it a considerable edge over Redwood, with 19 branches.
-If you value branch access and in-person banking, Golden 1 is the better option.
-But if you want to see your savings grow at a faster clip, go with Redwood.
-It offers a 0.10% APY on savings accounts and an APY up to 0.60% on money market accounts vs. 0.05% and 0.35%, respectively, for Golden 1.
+Golden 1 Credit Union is one of the largest credit unions in the U.S., let alone in California.
+With more than 1 million members, over $18 billion in assets and 70-plus branches and home loan centers across California, it has a considerable edge over Redwood, which has 19 branches.
+But, if you want to see your savings grow at a faster clip, go with Redwood.
+It offers a 0.10% APY on its savings accounts vs. 0.05% at Golden 1.

 Redwood Credit Union vs. Patelco Credit Union

-Patelco Credit Union tops Redwood when it comes to money market account rates, with a 2.0% APY on the first $2,000 deposited in its Money Market Select account and a 1.0% APY on the next $3,000 deposited.
-But Redwood charges lower monthly service fees for its checking accounts and has a lower charge for out-of-network ATM transactions.
+Patelco Credit Union, which also serves the San Francisco Bay Area, tops Redwood when it comes to money market account rates, with a 1.0% APY on the first $2,000 deposited in its Money Market account and a 0.50% APY on the next $3,000 deposited.
+Redwood gets the nod for the 0.10% to 0.15% APY on its interest-bearing checking accounts, topping the 0.05% APY at Patelco.

 Redwood Credit Union vs. First Technology Federal Credit Union